TheoRoudilValentin/TheoRoudilValentin.github.io/_pages/publications.md

 introduction of a new payroll tax credit.
 Finally, I show that avoidance explains at least a part of the observed bunching, while the productivity channel is not consistent with how firms react around the kink._\
-**Paper presented at**: CREST 1st year PhD students Workshop (Paris, 2023), CREST Firms & Market Seminar (Paris, 2024), CESifo Public Economics Area Conference (Munich, 2024), ZEW Public Finance Conference (Mannheim 2024), The 80th Annual Congress of the International Institute of Public Finance (Prague, 2024)
+**Paper presented at**: CREST 1st year PhD students Workshop (Paris, 2023), CREST Firms & Market Seminar (Paris, 2024), CESifo Public Economics Area Conference (Munich, 2024), ZEW Public Finance Conference (Mannheim 2024), The 80th Annual Congress of the International Institute of Public Finance (Prague, 2024), CREST-INSEE Workshop (Montrouge, 2024), PSE Applied Economics Seminar (Paris, 2024), UC Santa Barbara Brown Bag Seminar (Santa Barbara, 2025)

 ## Non-academic Publications & Papers